dgraph-io/dgraph/wiki/content/graphql/tutorial/graphql-schema-and-operations.md

 ![Graph schema sketch](/images/graphql/tutorial/discuss/schema-sketch.png)

-Slash GraphQL generates a running GraphQL API from the description of a schema as GraphQL types, using the GraphQL SDL.
-We'll start by translating our design to the SDL and then look at GraphQL queries and mutations
+Slash GraphQL generates a running GraphQL API from the description of a schema as GraphQL types, using the GraphQL SDL (Schema Definition Language).
+There's really two separate things in a GraphQL schema:

+* type definitions: these define the things in our graph and the shape of the graph, just like our sketches in the previous section.
+* operations: these define what you can do in the graph through the API, like the search and traversal examples in the previous section.

+We'll start by translating our design sketch to the SDL and then look at the GraphQL queries and mutations Slash GraphQL generates.

 ## GraphQL schema